ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The N\_S may be either:

 * The challenge received from the KDC in the 'kdcchallenge' parameter of the 2.01 (Created) response to the Token Transfer Request (see {{token-post}}).
-* If the Publisher Client used a symmetric proof-of-possession key in the DTLS handshake {{RFC9202}} with the KDC,  then it is an exporter value computed as defined in Section 7.5 of {{RFC8446}}.
+* If the Publisher used a symmetric proof-of-possession key in the DTLS handshake {{RFC9202}} with the KDC,  then it is an exporter value computed as defined in Section 7.5 of {{RFC8446}}.
 Specifically, N_S is exported from the DTLS session between the joining node and the KDC, using an empty 'context_value', 32 bytes as 'key_length', and the exporter label "EXPORTER-ACE-Sign-Challenge-coap-group-pubsub-app" defined in {{tls_exporter}} of this document.
 * If the Join Request is a retry in response to an error response from the KDC, which included a new 'kdcchallenge' parameter, N_S MUST be this new challenge parameter.

 ### Join Response {#join-response}

-On receiving the Join Request, the KDC processes the request as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}, and may return a success or error response.
+On receiving the Join Request, the KDC processes the request as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}, and returns a success or error response.

 If the 'client\_cred' field is present, the KDC verifies the signature in the 'client\_cred\_verify'.
 As PoP input, the KDC uses the value of the 'scope' parameter from the Join Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
 As public key of the joining node, the KDC uses either the one included in the authentication credential retrieved from the 'client\_cred' parameter of the Join Request or the already stored authentication credential from previous interactions with the joining node.
 The KDC verifies the PoP evidence, which is a signature, by using the public key of the joining node, as well as the signature algorithm used in the group and possible corresponding parameters.

 For a Publisher Client, the KDC assigns an available Sender ID that has not been used <!-- since the latest time when the current Group Identifier (Gid) value was assigned to --> in the group.
-The KDC MUST NOT assign a Sender ID to the joining node if the node isn't a Publisher Client.
+The KDC MUST NOT assign a Sender ID to the joining node if the node isn't a Publisher.
 The Sender ID MUST be unique within the group.
 Similar to {{RFC8613}}, the Sender ID can be short: the maximum length of Sender ID in bytes equals the length of the AEAD nonce minus 6; for AES-CCM-16-64-128 the maximum length of Sender ID is 7 bytes.

 In the case of any join request error, the KDC and the Client attempting to join follow the procedure defined in {{join-error}}.

 In the case of success, the Client is added to the list of current members, if not already a member.
 The Client is assigned a NODENAME and a sub-resource /ace-group/GROUPNAME/nodes/NODENAME.
 NODENAME is associated to the access token and secure session of the Client.
-Publishers' client credentials are also associated with the tuple containing NODENAME, GROUPNAME, <!-- Group Identifier (Gid), --> a new, next available sender ID and the access token.
+Publishers' client credentials are also associated with the tuple containing NODENAME, GROUPNAME, <!-- Group Identifier (Gid), --> a newly assigned sender ID and the access token.
+Note that, as long as the secure association between the client and the KDC persists, then the same client re-joining the group is recognized by the KDC by virtue of their secure association.
+As a consequence, the re-joining Publisher keeps the same NODENAME and related subresource /ace-group/GROUPNAME/nodes/NODENAME, while receiving a new Sender ID according to the same criteria above.

 The KDC responds with a Join Response with response code 2.01 (Created) if the Client has been added to the list of group members, and 2.04 (Changed) otherwise (e.g., if the Client is re-joining).
 The Content-Format  is "application/ace-groupcomm+cbor".
 The payload (formatted as a CBOR map) MUST contain the following fields from the Join Response and encode them as defined in Section 4.3.1 of {{I-D.ietf-ace-key-groupcomm}}:

 - 'gkty': the key type "Group_PubSub_Keying_Material" for the 'key' parameter defined in {{iana-ace-groupcomm-key}} of this document.
 - 'key': The keying material for group communication includes:
-    * 'group_SenderId' if the Client is a Publisher.
+    * 'group_SenderId', specifying the Client's Sender ID encoded as a CBOR byte string.
+This field MUST be included if the Client is a Publisher, and MUST NOT be included otherwise.
-    * 'cred_fmt' parameter, specifiying the format of authentication credentials used in the group.
-This parameter takes its value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}  At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
-Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.
-(REQ6).
+    * 'cred_fmt' parameter, specifying the format of authentication credentials used in the group.
+This parameter takes its value from the "Label" column of the "COSE Header Parameters" registry {{IANA.cose_header-parameters}}.
+At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above (REQ6).
     * 'sign_alg' parameter, specifying the Signature Algorithm used to sign messages in the group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.
     * 'sign_params' parameter, specifying the parameters of the Signature Algorithm.
-This parameter is a CBOR array, which includes the following two elements: 'sign_alg_capab' and 'sign_key_type_capab'. sign_alg_capab'is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}. 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}}.
+This parameter is a CBOR array, which includes the following two elements:
+      - 'sign_alg_capab'is a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" registry {{IANA.cose_algorithms}}.
+      - 'sign_key_type_capab' is a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" registry {{IANA.cose_key-type}}.
-    * and a "COSE\_Key".
-The "COSE\_Key" object is defined in {{RFC9052}} {{RFC9053}} and contains:'kty' with value 4 (symmetric), 'kid', 'alg' and 'Base IV' with value defined by the KDC, and 'k', the value of the symmetric key (REQ17).
+    * and a "COSE\_Key", specifying a "COSE\_Key" object as defined in {{RFC9052}} {{RFC9053}} and containing:'kty' with value 4 (symmetric), 'kid', 'alg' and 'Base IV' with value defined by the KDC, and 'k', specifying the value of the symmetric key (REQ17).
 ToDo:The 'kid' is a CBOR byte string encoding the Gid of the group.
-- 'num': the version number of the keying material (initial value of 0)
+- 'num': the version number of the keying material specified in the 'key' field (with initial value set to 0 on creation of the group)
 - 'exp', MUST be present.
 - 'ace-groupcomm-profile' parameter MUST be present and has value "coap_group_pubsub_app" (PROFILE_TBD), which is defined in {{iana-profile}} of this document.
 - 'creds', MUST be present, if the 'get\_creds' parameter was present.
 Otherwise, it MUST NOT be present.
-The KDC provides the authentication credentials of all the Publisher Clients in the group.
+The KDC provides the authentication credentials of all the Publishers in the group.
 - 'peer\_roles' MUST be present if 'creds' is also present.
 Otherwise, it MUST NOT be present.
 (ToDo: Requested a change for this, and see how the Groupcomm draft is updated.)
 - 'peer\_identifiers' MUST be present if 'creds' is also present.
 Otherwise, it MUST NOT be present.
 The identifiers are the Publisher Sender IDs whose authentication credential is specified in the 'creds' parameter (REQ 25).